Rules for using Uppsala University Library

 - For as long as a borrower is liable to compensate the Library for any administration fee, damaged or non-returned material, the borrower is blocked from any further borrowing.

 - There are copiers in or in conjunction with the Library premises.
 The user is responsible for ensuring that any applicable copyright rules (SFS 1960:729) are complied with in copying.
-Some older or fragile material may not be copied.
-The user is then referred to the Library’s repro department.
+Some older or fragile material may not be copied by users.